ChatGPT vs Grammarly: What’s The Difference?

 Although ChatGPT is constantly evolving and can benefit almost anyone, here are some use cases that’ll benefit the most:

-• Writers Marketers and copywriters
+• Writers, bloggers and copywriters

 • Markters and Busines Owners